Lakitna/robotframework-find-unused/README.md

 I'm open to contributions.
 Please contact me in the issues.

-When contibuting, you'll need [Poetry](https://python-poetry.org/) to manage dependencies.
+When contributing, you'll need [Poetry](https://python-poetry.org/) to manage dependencies.

 Please ensure that you install the develop dependencies as well as the regular dependencies by running the following command: